cometbft/cometbft/proto/README.md

 ### Versioning

 The spec repo aims to be versioned.
 Once it has been versioned, updates to the protobuf files will live on master.
-After a certain amount of time, decided on by CometBFT and Tendermint-rs team leads, a release will be made on the spec repo.
+After a certain amount of time, decided on by CometBFT and tendermint-rs team leads, a release will be made on the spec repo.
 The spec may contain minor releases as well, depending on the implementation these changes may lead to a breaking change.
 If so, the implementation team should open an issue within the spec repo requiring a major release of the spec.

 If the steps above were followed each implementation should have issues tagged with a spec change label.
 Once all issues have been completed the team should signify their readiness for release.